useduro.com

 When a renewal charge fails, most platforms drop a row in afailed_payments table and email you a weekly digest.
 Duro runs the failure through a decision engine (DunningStrategy) that classifies why it failed, then chooses an action:

-- Hard decline (stolen, do-not-honour) → stop hammering the card.
-Switch rails — USSD, then transfer, then virtual account, then direct debit.
+2^(n-1)hours, capped at 168h/7d), so the next attempt can draw from a topped-up balance instead of hammering the same empty card. - Hard decline (stolen, lost, fraud) → stop hammering the card.
+Switch rails: USSD, then transfer, then virtual account, then direct debit.

 - Expired / unsupported card → don’t retry at all.
 Pause and ask the customer to update their card.

 - Processor error / timeout → transient.
-Retry on an exponential backoff:
+Retry on the configured offset curve, default

 2. The payment method belongs to the customer, across merchants